cloudmesh/client/_sources/man/man.txt

     Arguments:

+        NAME         name of object to be added
-        NAME         name of a group
+        GROUP        name of a group
         FROM         name of a group
         TO           name of a group
         GROUPA       name of a group